FINANCE

 Personal Contract Hire (PCH) allows you to use a vehicle for an agreed specific period.
 With PCH, you pay monthly rental fees for a specific period of time to rent the vehicle.
 You hand the vehicle back at the end of your agreement.
 You will not have the option to buy or own the vehicle.
 A specified annual mileage limit applies over the term of the agreement.

-At the end of your Personal Contract Purchase (PCP) finance agreement, the refinance option allows you to spread the cost of your Guaranteed Future Value (GFV) by extending your current finance agreement for the GFV amount.
+At the end of your Personal Contract Purchase (PCP) finance agreement, you may be eligible for a refinance option which allows you to spread the cost of your Guaranteed Future Value (GFV) by extending your current finance agreement to allow you longer to repay the GFV amount.
 Refinance is only available on PCP and, if it leads to an increase in your monthly payment amount, may be subject to credit checks and a finance application.
 The interest rate, monthly payments, and/or agreement term may differ from your original agreement and could impact the total amount payable.

 All vehicle finance companies are required to display a representative Annual Percentage Rate (APR) in their advertising.
 This is the interest rate the finance company expect the majority of customers to pay for the finance product.
 It could be different from the actual APR paid, which depends on a number of factors such as your credit history, personal circumstances and the amount you want to borrow.